MMTIS/badger/tools/README.md

 If there is no error found, then the excecution is considered successful.

 ## The GTFS Visualisation
 In the `tools` folder there is the a tool for GTFS visualisation.
 The idea is to see the geographical extension of transport networks.
-For this reasons "some" stops and "some" routes are shown on a map
+For this reasons "some" stops and "some" routes are shown on a map.
 ```
 uv run python -m tools.gtfs_map_visualisation path_to_gtfs_file.zip  path_to_folium_map.html one_of_n_routes
 ```